Lego Monkie Kid: Television series

-Lego Monkie Kid is an animated television series inspired by the Monkey King and Journey to the West and produced by Flying Bark Productions from seasons 1–4 and WildBrain Studios from season 5 to coincide with the release of the theme's Lego sets.
+Lego Monkie Kid is an animated sitcom inspired by the Monkey King and Journey to the West and produced by Flying Bark Productions from seasons 1–4 and WildBrain Studios from season 5 to coincide with the release of the theme's Lego sets.
 The series premiered on TV3 in Malaysia on 13 September 2020, debuted on Channel 9 in Australia on 13 March 2021, on CITV on 9 May 2022 and Boomerang on 4 February 2023 in the United Kingdom.